 Three Minute Thesis (3MT®)

-Following on from the success of our inaugural 2024 competition, we are excited to announce that UniSQ is participating in the Virtual 3MT® Asia-Pacific Competition again in 2025.
-This is the chance for doctoral students (who have completed their confirmation of candidature) to enter a competition where they could go on to represent UniSQ, with national and international recognition, prize money, and new audiences for their research.
+Building on the success of our inaugural 2024 competition, UniSQ is proud to once again participate in the Virtual 3MT® Asia-Pacific Competition in 2025.
+This exciting opportunity invites doctoral students (who have completed their confirmation of candidature) to showcase their research in a compelling three minute presentation.
+Finalists have the chance to gain national and international recognition, prize money, and new audiences for their research.

 2nd Prize: $500*